Citytracking/dotspotting/README.md

 4. `git submodule init`
 5. `git submodule update`
 6. Load the various `*.schema` files in the `schema` directory in to MySQL
-7. In the `config` directory, copy `dotspotting.php.example` to `dotspotting.php` and adjust the values to suit your configuration.
+7. In the `config` directory, copy `dotspotting.php.example` to `dotspotting.php` and adjust the values to suit your configuration. (see below)
 8. Ensure that the `www/templates_c` directory can be written to by your web server.
 9. Ensure that mod_rewrite is enabled in your local Apache configuration.